bchhun/glc-gamemaking-with-scratch-FR/glc-game-making_slidedeck-FR/README.md

-#Girls Learning Code: Artmaking with Scratch
+#Girls Learning Code: Gamemaking with Scratch

 HOW TO USE:
 ## Before Workshop